+Community Transition

+Category 1: Sub-Category 1:

-16 Community Transition Services
+16 Community Transition Services 16010 community transition services

+Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

+Service Definition (Scope):

+Category 4: Sub-Category 4:

+The purpose of Community Transition is to provide initial set-up expenses for adults to facilitate their transition from a Rehabilitation or Specialty Hospital), Psychiatric Hospital, skilled nursing facility or another licensed living arrangement (group home, alternative family living arrangement), or a family home / one person AFL to a living arrangement where the individual is directly responsible for his or her own living expenses as specified in the Person Centered Plan This service may be provided only in a private home or apartment with a lease in the individual's/legal guardian's/representative's name or a home owned by the individual.
+In situations where an individual lives with a roommate, Community Transition cannot duplicate items that are currently available.

-16010 community transition services
+Covered transition services are:

-Application for 1915(c) HCBS Waiver: NC.1326.R01.04 - Mar 01, 2024 (as of Mar 01, 2024)

-Category 3: Sub-Category 3: Service Definition (Scope): Category 4: Sub-Category 4: from a Rehabilitation or Special arrangement (group home, altern arrangement where the individua Centered Plan This service may individual's/legal guardian's/rep ty Hospital), Psychiatric Hosp native family living arrangeme al is directly responsible for hi be provided only in a private h presentative's name or a home up expenses for adults to facilitate their transition ital, skilled nursing facility or another licensed living ent), or a family home / one person AFL to a living s or her own living expenses as specified in the Person nome or apartment with a lease in the owned by the individual.
-In situations where an ot duplicate items that are currently available.
-Essential furnishings, includ Moving expenses required to Set-up fees or deposits for up o occupy and use a communit tility or service access, includ ngs, food preparation items, bed/bath linens; or when the support cannot be of btained from other sources.
-The sare available only during the nt that the individual is unable to meet such expense nese supports may be provided only once during the three-month period that commences one month in gement.
-The Community Transition Chec Checklist is submitted to the PIH nt the items requested under this definition.
-The ling the service.
-Exclusions: household appliances rented or 1 players, computers, and other red eased or diversional/recreation creational components.
-Service tgage expense; regular utility charges; and/or nal/entertainment items such as televisions, DVD e and maintenance contracts and extended warranties munity Transition services can be accessed only one Specify applicable (if any) limit ts on the amount, frequency, or duration of this service: The cost of Community Transition on has a limit of \$5000.00 per individual per life of the waiver.
-The services under the TBI Waiv including EPSDT, but consistent rvices not otherwise covered under the state plan, piding institutionalization.
+- 1. Security deposits that are required to obtain a lease on an apartment or home; - 2.
+Essential furnishings, including furniture, window coverings, food preparation items, bed/bath linens; - 3.
+Moving expenses required to occupy and use a community domicile; - 4.
+Set-up fees or deposits for utility or service access, including telephone, electricity, heating and water; and/or

+5. Service necessary for the individual's health and safety such as pest eradication and one-time cleaning prior to occupancy.

+Community Transition expenses are furnished only to the extent that the individual is unable to meet such expense or when the support cannot be obtained from other sources.
+These supports may be provided only once during the life of the waiver.
+These services are available only during the three-month period that commences one month in advance of the individual's move to an integrated living arrangement.

+The Community Transition Checklist is completed to document the items requested under this definition.
+The Checklist is submitted to the PHP by the agency that is providing the service.

+Community Transition does not include monthly rental or mortgage expense; regular utility charges; and/or household appliances rented or leased or diversional/recreational/entertainment items such as televisions, DVD players, computers, and other recreational components.
+Service and maintenance contracts and extended warranties are not covered.
+Cars and other vehicles are not covered.
+Community Transition services can be accessed only one time over the life of the waiver.

+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

+The cost of Community Transition has a limit of \$5000.00 per individual per life of the waiver.

+EPSDT benefits will be exhausted prior to waiver service use for individuals under 21 years old

 Community Transition includes the actual cost of services and does not include provider overhead charges.

-Service Delivery Method (check k each that applies): Participant-directed a Provider managed as specified in Appendix E Specify whether the service ma y be provided by (check each a that applies):
+Specify whether the service may be provided by (check each that applies):

-Legal Guardian Provider Specifications: